 The most widely used version control system are as follow; - GitHub is the most used version control system in the world.
 This project was developed by Linus Torvalds, the creator of the Linux operating system, and it is used by an enormous collection of software projects both commercial and open-source that depend on Git for version control. - GitLab is an open source end-to-end software development platform with built-in version control, issue tracking, code review, CI/CD, and more.
 Self-host GitLab on your own servers, in a container, or on a cloud provider.
 It offers free unlimited (private) repositories and unlimited collaborators.

-- To download ToitoiseGit
+- To download ToitoiseGit, click on this link.

 Now you can change into any directory on your PC and clone your repository (project)